Day 1: Chiang Mai – Chiang Dao

 The sacred Chiang Dao Cave

 The Chiang Dao Cave has been a sacred place for Thai people for hundreds of years.
 This limestone cave in Doi Luang Chiang Dao is associated with legends, stories, and holy men.
 We explore the main cavern as well as one of the connected caves.
 A local guide from the community will accompany us with a gas lamp.
 Around the cave, there are many other things to see, such as pavilions with statues of monks, the assembly hall of the monk Kruba Srivichai and the Buddhist shrines of the Burmese hermit U Kanta.
-In 2021 we have funded the maintenance of these shrines.
+In 2021 we funded the maintenance of these shrines.

 The last place we will visit today is Wat Tham Pla Pong, a cave temple carved into the mountain.
 We walk up many steps to this highly revered sanctuary from where we have a nice view of the surrounding countryside.
 The monk Luang Poo Sim Phuthajaro established this cave temple in 1967.
 He was a follower of the forest monk Phra Ajaan Mun Bhuridatta Mahathera.
 A temple at Wat Chedi Luang in Chiang Mai is dedicated to this famous monk.